adam-macioszek/lotr-sdk/design.md

 - Add Support for Pagination, Sorting and Filtering.
 The benifits of adding these primarily seem like they would help any use cases that interact with character information, i.e. filtering all quotes from a certain character.
 As this sdk does not support character data yet I have chosen to not include this.
-Pagination might be useful when working with quotes, but I made the descition to delay adding it.
+Pagination might be useful when working with quotes, but I made the decision to delay adding it.

 - I made the decision to expose the underlying data structure for Movies and Quotes, which in this case I believe to be valid as it is data returned from the API.